- Spears Home

 - Speaker Series

-The faculty of the Spears School of Business is composed of noted scholars, authors, sought-after consultants and practitioners, and caring teachers.
-Many of the faculty have received outstanding teaching awards and have been recognized for innovative instruction.
-They are nationally and internationally recognized for their publications and leadership positions in professional academic associations.
+The faculty/instructors of the Center for Executive and Professional Development programs represent the Spears School of Business.
+These individuals include authors, sought-after consultants and practitioners, caring teachers, and noted scholars.
+Many of the faculty have received outstanding teaching awards and been recognized for innovative instruction.
+Faculty are nationally and internationally recognized for their publications and leadership positions in professional academic associations.

 Raj Basu, Ph.D., is on the Management faculty in the Spears School of Business at Oklahoma State University.
 Prior to returning to faculty, Dr. Basu spent fifteen years as the Vice-President for Academic Affairs for OSU-Tulsa.
 Dr. Basu researches and teaches in the areas of leadership, employee performance, team building, and change management.
 He also speaks nationally and internationally to firms in the aerospace, energy, financial services, technology, manufacturing, government, and non-profit sectors.